MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0031.md

 > Renaming an action will also trigger this error.
 AppSourceCop will consider the renamed action as a new action, unrelated to the one defined in the previous version.

 > [!NOTE]
-> From Business Central 2022 Wave 2 (version 21), removing the [Promoted](../properties/devenv-promoted-property.md) property on an action is also considered a breaking change, since the AL compiler automatically synthesizes an action reference for each promoted action.
+> From Business Central 2022 release wave 2 (version 21), removing the [Promoted](../properties/devenv-promoted-property.md) property on an action is also considered a breaking change, since the AL compiler automatically synthesizes an action reference for each promoted action.

 ## How to fix this diagnostic?